 Electronic Laboratory Reporting (ELR)

 Electronic Laboratory Reporting allows hospitals to securely send laboratory data in a standard electronic format to report test results for diseases identified in the State of New Hampshire Reportable Disease List and Disease Reporting Guidelines to New Hampshire’s disease surveillance systems.
 ELR allows for more rapid reporting to DPHS and reduces the hospital’s reporting burden.
+The NH Local Implementation Guide for ELR Using HL7 2.5.1 provides specifications for facilities to use as guidance for reporting laboratory results electronically to DPHS.
+Electronic Laboratory Reporting provides an efficient and standardized manner of transferring individual laboratory results to DPHS.
 New Hampshire is ready to accept ELR data and will schedule testing and onboarding with hospitals over the next year as they express interest.

 Important Note: ELR does not replace the statutory requirement for healthcare providers to notify the DPHS Bureau of Infectious Disease Control of diseases and conditions that must be reported within 24 or 72 hours of suspicion or diagnosis as mandated in New Hampshire Statute RSA 141-C and corresponding administrative rule He-P 301.